Back to Top

 Conclusion

-Adding a custom product filter to the WooCommerce shop page is a simple yet powerful way to improve your store’s usability and performance.
-By using a custom plugin approach, you ensure clean code, better maintainability, and future scalability.
+Adding a custom product filter to the WooCommerce shop page is an effective way to improve product discovery and enhance the shopping experience.
+By implementing the filter through a custom plugin, you keep your code organized, maintainable, and easy to extend.

 Need Help or Have Suggestions?